 Film Review: River of No Return (1954)

-The plot is set in Northwestern US in mid 1870s and follows the journey of Matt Calder (played by Robert Mitchum), a rugged frontiersman.
-It begins in a trading post where Calder, after years of absence, comes to reunite with young son Mark (played by Tommy Rettig) whose mother had died.
-Thanks to recently discovered gold, the post has turned into rowdy boom town but Mark was fortunate to befriend sultry saloon singer Kay Weston (played by Marilyn Monroe).
-Calder is happy to take Mark to his nearby farm where two of them start new life.
-They meet Kay again when she accompanies her boyfriend, crooked professional gambler Harry Weston (played by Rory Calhoun), on a raft with which Harry attempts to reach city in order to file claim won at the card table.
-Calder rescues both of them, but Weston uses opportunity to beat him up and steal horse and rifle, with Kay deciding to stay behind.
-With Indians on warpath and without rifle to defend his farm, Calder sees no choice but to take the raft and, together with Mark and Kay, go down the treacherous river, facing rapids, Indians, wild animals and some uncomfortable revelations about his own violent past.
+They meet Kay again when she accompanies her boyfriend, the crooked professional gambler Harry Weston (played by Rory Calhoun), on a raft which Harry is using to attempt to reach the city to file a claim won at the card table.
+Calder rescues both of them, but Weston uses the opportunity to beat him up and steal his horse and rifle, with Kay deciding to stay behind.
+With Indians on the warpath and without a rifle to defend his farm, Calder sees no choice but to take the raft and, together with Mark and Kay, go down the treacherous river, facing rapids, Indians, wild animals and some uncomfortable revelations about his own violent past.

 The film ultimately benefits from stunning visuals captured in the Canadian Rockies and Idaho locations.
 The expansive landscapes, coupled with the widescreen Cinemascope format, imbue the film with a grandeur that elevates its status as one of the first “proper” westerns.
-Another of the film’s strength is its ensemble cast.
+Another of the film’s strengths is its ensemble cast.
 Child actor Tommy Rettig delivers a commendable performance, while Marilyn Monroe, despite her insecurities and acrimonious relationship with Preminger on set, portrays Kay Weston with a delicate balance of vulnerability and allure.
-Her on-screen chemistry with Robert Mitchum, rooted in knowing each other before they were actors, adds a lot of depth to the film and make audience ignore some of its obvious shortcomings.
+Her on‑screen chemistry with Robert Mitchum, rooted in their knowing each other before they were actors, adds a lot of depth to the film and makes the audience ignore some of its obvious shortcomings.

 While River of No Return did not create much enthusiasm among critics, it had massive success at the box office.
 Both Preminger and Monroe weren’t happy with the film, the latter describing it as the worst of her entire career.
-Despite that, it is classic example of Hollywood craftsmanship and mostly entertaining piece of cinema that could be recommended even to contemporary audiences.
+Despite that, it is a classic example of Hollywood craftsmanship and a mostly entertaining piece of cinema that could be recommended even to contemporary audiences.

 RATING: 6/10 (++)